resilops/resilience-gate/README.md

 This action:

 - authenticates with your Resilience auth service using an OAuth client
-- creates a quality gate run in the runtime service
+- creates a Quality Gate Run
 - polls the run until it completes or times out
 - writes a readable report to the GitHub Actions step summary
 - fails the step unless the final decision is `passed`